 Electrical Surge

-My Materials would be pretty simple to emulate, just basic metals, so it would give me more time to be able to focus on particles and making those great.
+would give me more time to be able to focus on particles and making

 This assignment had us Script a falling spiky block designed to show character and kill the player if he hangs around for too long.
 The character walks through a box trigger and begins the event as well as the blocks animation.